Smart-Ace-Designs/Astro-MarsRover/README.md

 # Astro Template: Mars Rover

+> Note: Nuxt UI 3.1 or newer is not support with this template.
+This is due to how Nuxt UI now handles the vue-router dependency.
+As of 05-01-2025 this template will no longer be maintained because of this change.

-Astro **Mars Rover** is an opinionated Astro 5 starter template with built-in support for Vue, Nuxt UI, Tailwind CSS, Prettier, view transitions, and import aliases and includes a blank default "index.astro" page.
+Astro **Mars Rover** is an opinionated Astro 5 starter template with built-in support for Vue, Nuxt UI (3.0 only), Tailwind CSS, Prettier, view transitions, and import aliases and includes a blank default "index.astro" page.

 Using `create-astro@latest` provides everything you need to create a basic Astro application.
 However, it is missing a few useful items that you might find yourself manually adding to every new Astro project.
 The **Mars Rover** template was created to automatically include these items as well as support for Vue and Nuxt UI (for Vue components only).
 This provides a great starting point for a new Astro project with Vue client islands, Tailwind and Nuxt UI.